-A: No. To apply and to drawdown funding under DTIF, you must be a client of Enterprise Ireland, IDA Ireland or Údarás na Gaeltachta or an eligible Research Performing Organisation (RPO).
-Enterprises are advised to contact their agency executive / point of contact who can advise them further on this.
+A: No. To apply and to drawdown funding under DTIF, you must be a client of Enterprise Ireland or IDA Ireland or Údarás na Gaeltachta at the deadline for applications, i.e., 14 July 2022, or an eligible Research Performing Organisation (RPO).
+Enterprises are advised to contact their Development Adviser/point of contact who can advise them further on this.